xournalpp/xournalpp.github.io/docs/installation.md

 #### Arch

-Install the latest stable release from the _extra_ repository via
+Install the latest stable release from the _community_ repository via

     pacman -S xournalpp